epccs/RPUlux/Hardware/Testing/readme.md

 make isp
 ```

-Disconnect the ICSP tool and measure the input current, wait for the power to be settled.
+Disconnect the ISP tool and measure the input current, wait for the power to be settled.
 Turn off the power.

 ```
-{ "I_IN_16MHZ_EXT_CRYST_mA":[12.7,11.2,]}
+{ "I_IN_16MHZ_EXT_CRYST_mA":[12.9,]}
 ```

 Add U2 to the board now.
-Measurement of the input current is for referance (takes a long time to settle, 10mA ICP1 jumper is off).
+Measurement of the input current is for referance (takes a long time to settle).

 ## Install SMPS